jackiehjm/stx-docs/doc/source/security/kubernetes/local-ldap-linux-user-accounts.rst

 -   The initial password must be changed immediately upon first login.

 -   For complete details on password rules, see :ref:`System Account Password Rules <starlingx-system-accounts-system-account-password-rules>`.

 -   Login sessions are logged out automatically after about 15 minutes of inactivity.

--   After each unsuccessful login attemt, a 15 second delay is imposed before making another attempt.
+-   After each unsuccessful login attempt, a 15 second delay is imposed before making another attempt.
 If you attempt to login before 15 seconds the system will display a message such as: